oschweitzer/jokes-ui/README.md

 ## Build

+### Ng

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+### Docker

+Run `docker build -t jokes-ui .`, then run `docker run -p 8080:80 jokes-ui` to start the Docker.

+> In order to access the jokes-api build the Docker container and then go to , to start the UI and the API.

 ## Running unit tests